Mpox

 • mouth-to-skin contact

-Mpox can spread to other members of the household and sex partners.
+Mpox can spread easily to other members of the household and sex partners.
 People with multiple sexual partners are at higher risk.
+It is also possible for people who are pregnant to pass mpox to their unborn child, and during and after, birth.

 Animal-to-human transmission of mpox occurs from infected animals to humans from bites or scratches, or during activities such as hunting, cooking, and eating animals.
 It is unknown what the animal reservoir (where the virus naturally lives, grows, and multiplies) is for mpox, although mammals such as monkeys and squirrels can get infected.

 People can also catch mpox from contaminated objects such as clothing or bedding.
-It can also be caught from a contaminated needle such as through sharps injuries in health care, and has been described as appearing directly on a new tattoo.
+It can also be caught from a contaminated needle, for example through a needle-stick injury in a health care setting, or through tattooing.
+There is at least one example of mpox lesions appearing directly on a new tattoo.

-There is no specific treatment for mpox and patients are recommended supportive care, either at home if they are relatively well or in hospital if they are unwell.
+There is no specific treatment for mpox and patients are recommended supportive care, either at home if they are relatively well, or in hospital if they are very ill.
 It is important that someone with a confirmed case of mpox avoids spreading it to others whilst they are infectious.

-In the past month, over 100 confirmed cases of clade 1b have been reported in four neighbouring countries—Burundi, Kenya, Rwanda, and Uganda—that had not previously reported mpox.
-Experts believe the actual number of cases is likely higher since many suspected cases have not been tested.
+Most of the DRC’s provinces have now reported cases of any strain.
+The new virus strain, clade Ib, which emerged last year is spreading rapidly.
+During August over 100 confirmed cases of clade Ib were also reported in four neighbouring countries—Burundi, Kenya, Rwanda, and Uganda—that had not previously reported mpox.
+Experts believe the actual number of cases is likely to be higher since many suspected cases have not been tested.

-The WHO explain a coordinated international response will be needed to stop the spread of mpox.
-The Emergency Use Listing process to speed up the approval of mpox vaccines for emergency use has been triggered.
-This will make it easier for lower-income countries, which haven't approved the vaccines yet, to get access to them.
-The emergency approval also allows organisations like Gavi and UNICEF to buy and distribute these vaccines more quickly.
+The WHO has started the process of speeding up the approval of mpox vaccines for use in emergencies.
+This will make it easier for countries, which haven't approved the vaccines yet to get access to them.
+It also allows organisations like Gavi, the Vaccine Alliance and UNICEF to buy and distribute these vaccines more quickly.

 Mpox outbreak in the UK